-- Flooding 294 acres are in the (2009) 100-year flood plain, while an additional 1,546 acres are in other flood-prone areas.
-Figure 2-4 shows the 100 and 500 year floodplain overlaid with City facilities. - Wildfires 10,300 acres are in the "very high severity zone" of wildfire threat; and 20,646 acres are in wildland-urban interface threat areas.
+- Earthquake A level 2 analysis was performed to assess earthquake exposure and vulnerability for three scenario events and one probabilistic event; a Hayward Fault event, a San Andreas Fault event, a Calaveras Fault event, and a 100-year probabilistic event.
+Figure 2-1 shows earthquake major faults in the region.
+Figure 2-2 shows the liquefaction susceptibility in the planning area.
+Figure 2-3 shows the worst case earthquake scenario for the planning area. - Flooding 3,398 acres are in the 100-year flood plain, while 6,417 acres are in other flood-prone areas.
+Figure 2-4 shows the 100 and 500 year floodplain. - Wildfires Wildfires continue to present a significant threat to the planning area.
+Wildland-urban interface (WUI) areas are places where combustible vegetation meets combustible structures.
+The hazard in such areas is bi-directional: wildfires can burn homes, and home fires can burn into wildland.
+The densely populated Oakland Hills form the eastern board of the city and are part of the WUI.
 Figure 2-5 shows the Fire severity zone for the City of Oakland. - Dam inundation Flooding from dam failure in Oakland is considered unlikely.
-However, as shown in - Figure 2-6, 5,200 acres in Oakland are vulnerable if a dam failure occurs. - Tsunami 6,640 acres are within the inundation area, as shown in Figures 2-7 (West Oakland) and 2-8 (East Oakland). - Drought All 34,600 urban acres in Oakland are subject to drought.
+However, as shown in Figure 2-6, 11,347 acres in Oakland are vulnerable if a dam failure occurs. - Tsunami 11,134 acres are within the inundation area, as shown in Figures 2-7 (West Oakland) and 2-8 (East Oakland). - Drought All 35,993 urban acres in Oakland are subject to drought. - Landslide Figure 2-8 shows the landslide hazard areas in the planning zone.

-Figure 2-1: Seismic Hazard Planning Zones
+Figure 2-1: Earthquake Faults